wesbos/javascript-modules/javascript-modules.md

 The idea is that eventually we won't need to run a bundler on our code and HTTP/2 will request all `import` statements in one payload.

-There are a few popular bundlers, most of which use Babel as a dependency to compile them down to Commmon JS modules.
+There are a few popular bundlers, most of which use Babel as a dependency to compile them down to CommmonJS modules.

-* [Browserify](http://browserify.org/) which was initially created to allow node-style commmonjs requires in the browser also allows for ES6 modules.
+* [Browserify](http://browserify.org/) was initially created to allow node-style commmonjs requires in the browser.
+It also allows for ES6 modules.
-* [WebPack](https://webpack.github.io/) which is popular in the React community also handles much more than ES6 modules.
+* [webpack](https://webpack.github.io/) is popular in the React community.
+It also handles much more than ES6 modules.
-* [Rollup](https://github.com/rollup/rollup) is purpose built for ES6, but seems to have trouble with sourcemaps - I'd check on this on in a few months.
+* [Rollup](https://github.com/rollup/rollup) is built for ES6, but seems to have trouble with sourcemaps - I'd check on this one in a few months.
-* [JSPM](http://jspm.io/) which sits on top of npm and SystemJS.
+* [JSPM](http://jspm.io/) sits on top of npm and [SystemJS](https://github.com/systemjs/systemjs).
-* [Ember CLI](http://ember-cli.com/) a easy-breezy command line tool similar to webpack for users of Ember, uses Broccoli under the hood.
+* [Ember CLI](http://ember-cli.com/) is an easy-breezy command line tool similar to webpack for users of Ember.
+It uses Broccoli under the hood.

 Which one should you use?
-Whatever works best for you.
-I'm a big fan of Browserify for the ease of getting started and WebPack for much of it's React integrations.
-The beauty of writing ES6 modules is that you aren't writing Browserify or Webpack modules, you can switch your bundler at any time.
+Whichever works best for you.
+I'm a big fan of Browserify for the ease of getting started and webpack for much of its React integrations.
+The beauty of writing ES6 modules is that you aren't writing Browserify or webpack modules, you can switch your bundler at any time.
 There are a lot of opinions out there on what to use, so do a quick search and you'll find plenty of arguments for either side.

 If you are already running tasks via Gulp, Grunt or NPM tasks for your existing JavaScript and CSS, integrating this into your workflow is [fairly simple](https://github.com/wesbos/React-For-Beginners-Starter-Files/blob/master/01%20-%20Introduction%20-%20Start%20Here/gulpfile.js#L58-L99).

 There are many different ways to implement a bundler - you can run it as part of your gulp task, via your webpack config, as an NPM script or straight from the command line.

-I've [created a repo](TODO) detailing how to use WebPack and Browserify along with some sample modules for you to play with.
+I've [created a repo](TODO) detailing how to use webpack and Browserify along with some sample modules for you to play with.

 ### Importing code that isn't a module

 If you are working on moving your codebase over to modules but aren't able to do it all in one shot, you can simply just `import "filename"` and it will load and run the code from that file.
 Now - this isn't ES6 proper, but a feature of your bundler.

-This is no different than running concatenation on multiple .js with the one difference being that everything loaded in will be scoped to that module.
+This is no different than running concatenation on multiple `.js` files except that everything loaded in will be scoped to that module.

 ### Code that requires a global variable